-Healthcare systems are currently experiencing a critical shift in their model towards a patient-centred system.
-However, value-based healthcare has to deal with barriers such as the absence of standardised outcomes that are meaningful for patients, 23 which hampers the comparison of results between providers, physicians and regions.
-Standardisation favours simplicity and minimises variations allowing comparing results, at the same time as aligning all different collectives involved in the management of MM towards a common goal: to improve healthcare quality.
+Standardization favours simplicity and minimizes variations allowing comparing results, at the same time as aligning all different collectives involved in the management of MM towards a common goal: to improve healthcare quality.
 At present, there are no commonly accepted standards for defining the optimal outcome parameters for use in patients with MM.
-A minimum standard set of important outcomes for patients with MM could help to improve healthcare quality, supporting informed decision-making and reducing healthcare costs.
+A minimum Standard Set of important outcomes for MM patients could help to improve healthcare quality, supporting informed decision-making, and reducing healthcare costs.

-In recent years, several initiatives led by the ICHOM have developed standard sets of health outcomes for a wide variety of diseases including prostate cancer, breast cancer, lung cancer, coronary artery diseases, stroke, Parkinson, hip and knee osteoarthritis, dementia and depression.
-Recently, some institutions and registries that measure health outcomes, such as Ramsay Healthcare, Fortis Healthcare and Mayo Clinic, have started a second phase implementing some of these standard sets.
+In recent years, several initiatives led by the ICHOM have developed Standard Sets of health outcomes for a wide variety of diseases including prostate cancer, breast cancer, lung cancer, coronary artery diseases, stroke, Parkinson, hip and knee osteoarthritis dementia and depression.[11]
+Recently, some institutions and registries that measure health outcomes such as Ramsay Healthcare, Fortis Healthcare and Mayo Clinic, have started a second phase implementing some of these Standard Sets.[25]
 Some promising early results concerning these implementations have been recently published.
-The use of the cleft lip and palate standard set at the Erasmus University Medical Centre in the Netherlands has shown a high compliance with the proposed measures (90%-100%) and good positive feedback from both patients and clinicians.
-The implementation of a standard set for Parkinson's disease at Aneurin Bevan University Health Board in South Wales showed similar results after optimising the electronic forms.
-Another example is the use of the ICHOM Standard Set for coronary artery disease implemented in the Coronary Angiogram Database of South Australia.
-This initiative has allowed the standardisation of procedures for percutaneous coronary intervention among hospitals, increasing radial access and reducing bleeding-related complications.
+The use of the Cleft lip and palate Standard Set at the Erasmus University Medical Centre in the Netherlands has shown a high compliance with the proposed measures (90-100%) and good positive feedback from both patients and clinicians.
+[26] The implementation of a Standard Set for Parkinson's disease at Aneurin Bevan University Health Board in south Wales showed similar results after optimizing the electronic forms.[27]
+Another example is the use of the ICHOM Standard Set for coronary artery disease implemented in the Coronary Angiogram Database of South Australia (CADOSA).
+This initiative has allowed the standardization of procedures for percutaneous coronary intervention among hospitals, increasing radial access and reducing bleeding-related complications.[28]

-To our knowledge, our project is the first initiative to carry out a standardisation process for MM.
+To our knowledge, our project is the first initiative to carry out a standardization process for MM.
 We performed an in-depth literature search identifying almost 40 outcomes and more than 70 instruments.
 In fact, the biggest challenge was to choose from the huge variety of variables, especially for PROMs.
-HROoL is particularly relevant for patients with MM taking into account that many of them, especially the older ones, consider HROoL even more important than overall survival.
+HRQoL is particularly relevant for MM patients taking into account that many of them, especially the older ones, consider HRQoL even more important than overall survival.[29]
 During the discussion groups, patients also recommended the inclusion of self-perception of body image and sexuality, which are usually evaluated in routine clinical practice for other malignant diseases such as breast cancer but not for MM.
 Regarding to the recording of treatment adherence, consensus was achieved.
-It could be thought that the treatment for serious diseases present high rates of adherence.
-However, it is important to note that non-adherence to oral drugs could be really low, leading to suboptimal drug efficacy, poor clinical outcomes and increased healthcare costs.
+It could be thought that treatment for serious diseases present high rates of adherence.
+However, it is important to note that nonadherence to oral drugs could be really low,[30] leading to suboptimal drug efficacy, poor clinical outcomes and increased healthcare costs.[31]

-The minimum set of standardised outcome measures was compiled from the perspectives of more than 50 participants, including expert health professionals (haematologists and hospital pharmacists) and patients with MM.
+The minimum set of standardized outcome measures was compiled from the perspectives of more than 50 participants, including expert health professionals (haematologists and hospital pharmacists) and patients with MM.
 The broad consensus reached is the main strength of this study.
 However, a number of limitations remain present.
 Although most of the selected instruments are validated, the set as a whole has not been, which is one of the main limitations of the present study.
-In addition, the standard set is derived from expert consensus rather than high levels of evidence.
-Moreover, new therapies have risen the mean overall survival to 6-7 years.
+In addition, the Standard Set is derived from expert consensus rather than high levels of evidence.
+Moreover, new therapies have risen the mean overall survival to 6-7 years [4].
 Thus, develop an outcome set covering all disease stages, and not only those targeting newly diagnosed patients, would be interesting for future work.